An Archive of the Story and Its Impact

 When Your Idea Gets Stolen

-I’ve received countless emails asking for advice on what to do if a corporate copies your product.
+I’ve received countless emails asking for advice on what to do when a corporate copies your product.
 The first step is to focus on creating something unique and valuable – something people genuinely want and are willing to pay for.
 Without that foundation, I wouldn’t have been able to achieve the impact I did with just one blog post, even bypassing traditional legal routes.
 I’ve shared my full experience with Woolworths in a series of blog posts, which you’ll find linked below.
 My hope is that these posts inspire you to trust your instincts and stand up to the company that copied you.
 You don’t need my permission – or anyone else’s – to take a stand.
 Whether you come out on top or not, the journey will teach you something invaluable.

 - Dear Woolworths, you have some explaining to do.
 January 7, 2019